notjames/ubuntu_shscripts/general/README.md

 --help - this help message : the file to which you're new symlink will be created.
 </pre>

 Here's a full directory tree.
 Notice the symlinks, because that's where I want to focus on.
-Notice the symlinks, below, called init_vars.tf.
+Notice the symlinks, below, called <code>init_vars.tf</code>.

 <pre>
 $ ls -lR